 - Group long-term disability insurance: Another employer-sponsored disability insurance plan is group long-term disability.
 This plan is for the long haul and typically lasts for years, and even decades.
 It's also offered to the eligible group of employees, and you can opt in or out.

 Government Disability Insurance Programs and Benefits

-Not only do many employers offer disability insurance, but the government does as well, on both state and federal levels with programs like:
+Not only do many employers offer disability insurance, but the government does as well, on both the state and federal levels, with programs like:

-- Social Security disability insurance: This disability program is one you may have heard of a few times.
-But just in case you haven't, it's a federal payroll-funded disability plan run by the ol' U.S. of A. Sounds important, doesn't it?
+- Social Security Disability Insurance: This disability program is one you may have heard of a few times.
+But just in case you haven't, it's a federal payroll-funded disability plan run by the USA .
+Sounds important, doesn't it?

-- Disability state programs: There are only five US states that offer disability state programs including: California, Hawaii, New Jersey, New York, and Rhode Island.
+- State disability programs: There are only five US states that offer disability state programs: California, Hawaii, New Jersey, New York, and Rhode Island.
 If you live in one of these states, check with your local independent insurance agent for more details on your disability income insurance.